biosimulations/biosimulations/docs/users/creating-tools.md

       --file { path-to-Dockerfile } \
     ```

 1. Create a JSON-encoded file that specifies the capabilities of your simulation tool.
-This file should adhere to the schema described in the [BioSimulators API](https://api.biosimulators.org) .
+This file should adhere to the schema described [here](../concepts/conventions/simulator-capabilities.md).

     Use SBO, KiSAO, and EDAM to describe the modeling frameworks, simulation algorithms, and modeling formats that your simulation tool supports.
-As necessary, use the linked issue trackers to request additional [SBO](https://sourceforge.net/p/sbo/term-request/), [KiSAO](https://github.com/SED-ML/KiSAO/issues/new?assignees=&labels=New+term&template=request-a-term.md&title=), and [EDAM](https://github.com/edamontology/edamontology/issues/new?template=new-format.md) terms.
+As necessary, use their issue trackers to request additional [SBO](https://sourceforge.net/p/sbo/term-request/), [KiSAO](https://github.com/SED-ML/KiSAO/issues/new?assignees=&labels=New+term&template=request-a-term.md&title=), and [EDAM](https://github.com/edamontology/edamontology/issues/new?template=new-format.md) terms.
 As necessary, also use the [SED-ML issue tracker](https://github.com/SED-ML/sed-ml/issues/new) to request URNs for additional modeling languages.
-Currently, there is no process to request additional model format specification URLs for using COMBINE with additional model formats.

 1. Use the BioSimulators test suite to validate your image and its specifications.
 This will check that the image provides a BioSimulators-compliant Docker structure and command-line interface, and that it provides all of the simulation algorithms described in its specifications.